abdulchowdhury/Phonebook/Phonebook.md

 # Phonebook
-A program that allows the user to enter name and phone number.The program accepts input until ZZZ is entered for name.
-Output should be each record that contains name and phone number to a file called directory.txt.
+A program that allows you to record and store contacts by entering contact name and phone number.
+Program also allows user to search for a specific contact if already recorded by searching name of contact.